 - Click API Keys at the top of the screen.

-- Copy and paste the Live Publishable and Live Secret keys from Stripe into the corresponding fields under the Donations tab in Get Connected.
+- Copy and paste the Live Publishable and Live Secret keys from Stripe into the corresponding fields under the Donations tab.

 Note: If you want to test Stripe first, you should copy the Test keys provided in Stripe.
 Once you're ready to accept donations, remember to replace the test keys with the live ones.

-- Click the Submit Changes button of your Donations page Get Connected.
+- Click the Submit Changes button of your Donations page.

-Your site's visitors are given several opportunities to donate to your organization through Get Connected.
+Your site's visitors are given several opportunities to donate to your organization through your Connect platform.
 Not only is there a Donate button available in the utility bar (passive request), but users will be asked if they wish to donate after performing certain actions on the site (active requests).

 If you have set up your system to accept donations, your users' dashboards will include a Donate button in the utility bar.